-With three simple ingredients, iron and Vitamin C in the sauce, and a kid-friendly format, this super easy Pesto Pizza is a perfect kids lunch or dinner…that parents will enjoy too!
+With 3 simple ingredients, iron and vitamin C in the sauce, this Mozzarella and Pesto Pizza is a favorite kid-friendly meal.
+It’s a fast kids lunch or dinner that parents will enjoy, too!

 pesto-pizza-on-pink-plate

-Pesto tends to be rich in Vitamin C and is a kid-friendly way to serve greens.
-It’s also a nice way to vary the flavor of pizza from the classic tomato sauce.
+Pesto tends to be rich in vitamin C and is a kid-friendly way to serve greens.
+It’s also a super easy way to vary the flavor of pizza from the classic tomato sauce with homemade or purchased pizza dough.

-(We also love this Pesto Pizza Roll version of this idea!)
+(We also love my Pesto Pizza Roll version of this idea, my Pesto Pasta Salad, quick Pesto Pasta with Peas, and my Pesto Meatballs.)

 Ingredients You Need

-To make this easy pizza recipe you’ll need the following ingredients:
+To make this easy Mozzarella and Pesto Pizza recipe, you’ll need to have the following ingredients on hand.

-• Pizza dough: Homemade, the kind that comes in a ball of dough, or even a premade flat crust would work, too.
+• Whole-Wheat Pizza Dough: Homemade, the kind that comes in a ball of dough, or even a premade flat crust would work, too.
+You can also use my Greek Yogurt Pizza Dough.

 • Parmesan to top, if desired.